rafibayer/rafibayer.github.io/_posts/2023-02-26-macrofrick.md

 mov     byte ptr [rsp], 7
 ```

 We see that we stored 7 in the cell with a single instruction.
-In brainfrick-rs, we performed such optimizations by hand, but here we get optimization for free alongside any others that the compiler pipeline performs on any Rust code.
+In brainfrick-rs, we performed such optimizations by hand, but here we get optimization for free alongside any others that the compiler pipeline performs on Rust code.

 So without further ado, let's compile the entire Mandelbrot program in release mode and see how we do: